Best & Worst Illinois Cities for Jobs

 - Should unemployed people from Illinois that receive help from state and local administration be required to do something in order to earn their unemployment benefits?
 If so, what?

-In order to identify the best and worst Illinois cities for jobs, WalletHub’s analysts compared 162 Illinois cities using 16 relevant metrics that speak to two key factors important to job seekers: the local “Job Market” and the area’s “Socioeconomic Environment.”
+In order to identify the best and worst Illinois cities for jobs, WalletHub compared 121 Illinois cities using 16 relevant metrics that speak to two key factors important to job seekers: the local “Job Market” and the area’s “Socioeconomic Environment.”

-Each metric was graded on a 100-point scale, with the weighted sum of each city’s individual-metric scores comprising its overall score, which we used to construct the final ranking.
+Each metric was graded on a 100-point scale, with a score of 100 representing the most favorable conditions for job seekers.
+Finally, we determined each city’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order our sample.
 Below is a complete list of the metrics we used, along with their corresponding weights.